Narrowband UVB Phototherapy

 Are there alternatives to NBUVB for psoriasis treatment?

-Patients with moderate to severe psoriasis who have failed topical therapy have other options including other types of light therapy (e.g. PUVA) as well as immune modifying therapies such as methotrexate, Enbrel, Humira, and Stelara.
-The advantage of NBUVB therapy over these other therapies for psoriasis treatment is that for most patients it has a better safety profile.
+Patients with moderate to severe psoriasis who have failed topical therapy have other options including other types of light therapy (e.g. PUVA) as well as immune modifying therapies such as methotrexate, Enbrel, Humira, Stelara, Cosentyx, Taltz, Skyrizi, and Tremfya.
+The advantage of NBUVB therapy over these other therapies for psoriasis treatment is that for most patients, NBUVB is considered to has a more favorable safety profile.

 Are there alternatives to NBUVB for eczema treatment?

 There are other options for eczema treatment in moderate to severe cases in patients who have failed topical therapies.
-These options include immunosuppressive agents such as cyclosporine, methotrexate, mycophenolate mofetil, and azathioprine.
-NBUVB for eczema treatment has a better safety profile than these immune modifying eczema treatments.
+These options include immunosuppressive or immunomodulating agents such as Dupixent, cyclosporine, methotrexate, mycophenolate mofetil, and azathioprine.
+NBUVB for eczema treatment is considered by many to have a better safety profile than these immune-modifying eczema treatments.

 Are there any patients who should NOT undergo NBUVB phototherapy treatment?